 About the Exhibition

-On May 1, Public Art Fund will present Subliminal Standard, a new commission by Brooklyn-based, Belgian-born artist Harold Ancart inspired by New York City’s ubiquitous handball courts, which have fascinated the artist for years.
-For this exhibition, Ancart will construct a large-scale, playable painted concrete handball court in Downtown Brooklyn’s Cadman Plaza Park.
-He will paint the walls and floor of this two-sided structure that modifies the proportions of a traditional handball court, forming a new site-responsive composition.
-The mural painting will reference the court’s playable boundary lines as well as the inadvertent abstract compositions created when other courts throughout the city are repaired and repainted to mask graffiti and weathering over time.
+On May 1, Public Art Fund will present Subliminal Standard, an interactive new commission by Brooklyn-based, Belgian-born artist Harold Ancart.
+The artist has constructed a large scale painted concrete sculpture inspired by New York City’s ubiquitous handball courts, which have fascinated Ancart for years because of their unexpected relationship to the history of abstraction.
+The painting will reference the traditional boundary lines of the court and the inadvertent abstract compositions created when city courts are repaired and repainted to mask graffiti and weathering over time.
 Popularized by early 20th century immigrants to the United States, handball is among the most democratic sports, requiring nothing more than a small ball and a wall to play.
-Ancart’s immersive painted sculpture brings a new context to this quintessential New York City game, merging contemporary art and recreational sport to create an engaging and inclusive experience.
+The handball court is also the only type of playground that offers a freestanding double-sided wall which, according to the artist, “offers a unique possibility to show painting in a public space.”
+Ancart’s immersive sculpture will create a place for interaction, while bringing to light the ever-present painterly qualities that inherently exist in the structure of the handball court.
 Harold Ancart: Subliminal Standard will be on view May 1, 2019 – March 1, 2020 at the north end of Cadman Plaza Park in Downtown Brooklyn.

-The urban sport of American handball has been a source of inspiration for the artist since 2007, when Ancart moved to New York and began to notice these “democratic walls, waiting for murals,” while wandering his Brooklyn neighborhood.
+American handball courts have been a source of inspiration for the artist since 2007, when Ancart moved to New York and began wandering his Brooklyn neighborhood.
 The game became popular during the Great Depression as both a social activity and sport for the working and immigrant classes in New York City.
 Today, there are over 2,000 handball courts across all five boroughs, and the game remains as popular, accessible, and egalitarian as ever.
 Ancart sees public art and mural painting – which grew to prominence in Mexico and the United States around the same time – as handball’s correlative in visual culture because of the way murals successfully transform vacant walls and bring beauty directly to the public.
-Both a commanding sculpture and interactive installation, Subliminal Standard will be open for the public to enjoy and play upon for free during its 10-month run.
+Both a commanding sculpture and interactive installation, Subliminal Standard will be open for the public to enjoy and engage with for free during its 10-month run.